 Most double glazed acoustic units will provide a U-value of 1.2W/m²K, whilst triple glazed units are typically 0.8W/m²K.
 This is considered to be an A rating.

-Noise reduction glazing or acoustic glass is recommended in properties that suffer from noise pollution originating from aircraft, railways and road traffic.
-Fundamentally any consistent noise complaint of over 50 dB would benefit dramatically.
+Acoustic glass is recommended in properties that suffer from noise pollution originating from aircraft, railways and road traffic.
+Fundamentally any consistent noise complaint of over 50dB would benefit dramatically.

 Acoustic glass can also be used as a partitioning unit in offices or other work spaces in order to create secure, soundproof rooms without compromising on natural light or damaging the aesthetic with solid walls.

 Crafted from top of the line timber, installed using acoustic sealants, and secured with superior lock and handle systems.
 Our acoustic windows are completely customisable, and are available in casement, sash and modern tilt and turn designs.